mogenius/podloxx/README.md

 <br />
 <br />

-> :warning: **Podloxx is not yet publicly released.
-The current version will likely fail on your machine and we're working on an update.**
+> :warning: **This is the first public Podloxx release.
+If you experience issues we are very happy about your feedback or contribution.**

 # Table of contents
 - [What is Podloxx?](#what-is-podloxx)